Growing commercial blueberries

 AquaSpy for Blueberries Grown Commercially

-With a Crophesy annual subscription, you receive a free simple, three-, six- or twelve sensor, wireless, soil moisture probe.
-Pick the sensor depth based on your blueberry type and growing methods.
+With a Crophesy LS-N annual subscription, you receive a free simple, three-sensor or six-sensor, wireless, soil moisture probe.
+Place these rugged, water-tight probes throughout your blueberry field and connect them easily to the Cloud for hands-free data uploads throughout the day.

-Then you can instantly monitor soil and crop health for all of your blueberries and other fruits.
+Then you can instantly monitor soil and crop health for all of your blueberries.
 And if you want to test the soil in other areas, you can quickly and easily move the moisture probe, which is battery-powered and provides season-long insight.